 A waterproof MP3 player could be loaded with songs that keep one’s stroke moving at certain desired tempos.
 While it could also cause her to tune out of what’s happening in her stroke, allowing her to tolerate inferior movement patterns, less than her best, setting up competing patterns in her fatigue state programming.
 Or it could be training her to tune out of those uncomfortable signals that come from the healthy stress of training.
-This would prevent this swimmer from developing better mental responses and a better narrative to discomfort that would enable her to handle facing high intensity or long durations of exercise stress without music.
+This would prevent this swimmer from developing better mental responses and a better narrative to the discomfort that would enable her to handle facing high intensity or long durations of exercise stress without music.
 If training is boring or uncomfortable, then that is a clear sign there is a lot more about intelligent (read ‘intriguing!’) training she could learn and benefit from.

-While working on one particular skill that device should does not interfere with another critical piece of the stroke that your skill project is dependent on.
+While working on one particular skill that device should not interfere with another critical piece of the stroke that your skill project is dependent on.

 Swimmer fins can be useful temporarily to allow the swimmer to focus on the upper half of the stroke, moving in slow-motion, carefully etching the movement patterns, while the fins, moving gently, provide some lift to the legs.
 Or while in streamline position, one can stay in streamline position with flow of water along the body line offering feedback on how well he is reducing drag with each adjustment in shape.
 With fins, unlike the pull buoy, while still providing some lift to the lower body, they still allow if not urge the swimmer to engage the core to self-support the middle zone of the body.